ArinCantCode/ArinCantCode/README.md

 ## ⚒️ What I'm Working On

-I'm currently working on WeLearnin.com as a side project, it's a gamified platform for schools to ease life of both teachers and students writted in Sveltekit.
+I'm currently working on WeLearnin.com as a side project, it's a gamified platform for schools to ease life of both teachers and students written in Sveltekit.

 I hope to improve already very stale education system, for more details feel free to contact me on linkedin